What are the limitations of New Box View and any workarounds available?

 New Box View supports preview on a wider range of files than it supports annotations for

 Thus you may be able to view some file types but not add highlights/comments.
 Annotations can be made on PDF, PPT, PPTX, DOC, and DOCX, whilst ODT files are an example of a file that will preview but not support annotations.
-More information is available HERE.
-Workarounds include specifying expectations around file formats in assignment instructions.
+Find out more information.
+Workarounds include specifying expectations around what file formats students must use in assignment instructions.
 Downloading files that don't support annotations to Word and using Word's tools to annotate may also be an option.

 The following issues are now resolved: